Just Wondering: Are Products Sweetened With Honey Healthier?

 Lizzie Streit, registered dietician nutritionist, adjunct professor at Northwestern Health Sciences University and creator of the blog It's a Veg World After All.

-For more great advice on added sugars, check out the full interview here.
+For more advice on added sugars, check out the full interview here.